MicrosoftDocs/defender-docs/defender/threat-intelligence/index-backup.md

 ## Defender TI indicators

-The Defender TI indicators section covers the indicators that Defender TI’s research team has found and added to the articles.
+The Defender TI indicators section covers the indicators that Defender TI's research team has found and added to the articles.

 These links also pivot into the relevant Defender TI data or the corresponding external source.